xrusjohn/mcp_rss_buhe/README.md

 # MCP RSS

 MCP RSS is a Model Context Protocol (MCP) server for interacting with RSS feeds.
-It allows you to subscribe to RSS feeds, fetch articles, and manage your reading status through a simple API.

 ## Features